Palacio Barolo

-Palacio Barolo is a landmark office building, located at 1370 Avenida de Mayo, in the neighborhood of Montserrat, Buenos Aires, Argentina.
+Palacio Barolo is a landmark office building, located at 1370 Avenida de Mayo, in the neighborhood of Monserrat, Buenos Aires, Argentina.
 It stood as Buenos Aires' tallest building for more than a decade until the construction of the Kavanagh Building in 1936.
 Its twin brother, Palacio Salvo, is a building designed and erected in Eclectic style, built by the same architect in Montevideo.

 This building was declared a national historic monument in 1997.
 Currently, the building has several travel agencies, a Spanish school for foreigners, a store that sells clothes for tango, offices and studios of architects, accountants, lawyers, and designers.

 History

-Italian architect Mario Palanti was commissioned to design the building by the empresario Luis Barolo, an Italian immigrant who had arrived in Argentina in 1890 and had made a fortune in knitted fabrics.
+Italian architect Mario Palanti was commissioned to design the building by entrepreneur Luis Barolo, an Italian immigrant who had arrived in Argentina in 1890 and had made a fortune in knitted fabrics.
 The basic design, in eclectic style, was conceived simultaneously with one for the Palacio Salvo in Montevideo, Uruguay.

 The Palacio Barolo was designed in accordance with the cosmology of Dante's Divine Comedy, motivated by the architect's admiration for Alighieri.
 There are 22 floors, divided into three "sections".
 The basement and ground floor represent hell, floors 1-14 are purgatory, and 15-22 represent heaven.
 The building is 100 m tall, one meter for each canto of the Divine Comedy.
 The lighthouse at the top of the building can be seen all the way in Montevideo, Uruguay.
 The owner planned to use only 3 floors, and to rent the rest.

 When completed in 1923 it was the tallest building, not only in the city, but also in the whole of South America.
 It remained the city's tallest building until 1935 when, on completion, the Kavanagh Building acquired this distinction.
 Today it houses mainly lawyers' offices, a Spanish-language school, and a store that sells Tango clothing.